Creating a D700GA conversion kit

 There are a couple other drawbacks to the D700, like lack of smart beaconing and some annoying rules that require you to run APRS on the left side of the radio in order to tune anything on the right side.
 But aside from that, they’re nice.
 I have made a couple of attempts to modernize my D700s in the last, like by hiding a bluetooth serial module in the radio itself.
 That’s neat and handy, but only useful for a few circumstances.

 Recently I had an idea to also integrate a GPS module into the plastic nose as well.
-I did cram one in there, but it’s becoming a mess (with the bluetooth module as well) and the side of GPS antenna I was able to get in there left me with really sub-par performance.
+I did cram one in there, but it’s becoming a mess (with the bluetooth module as well) and the size of GPS antenna I was able to get in there left me with really sub-par performance.
 That, and a lot of people mount the radio body in a trunk or under a seat, which makes a receiver in the radio itself less than ideal.

 After doing all that work and being underwhelmed, I thought: what if I were to integrate a GPS module in the head unit and plumb it back through to the radio?
 Putting the GPS receiver in the head was a very nice benefit of the D710GA, since most people have the head up front, usually in view of multiple windows, etc. Doing something similar for the D700 would be nice.